Introduction to the 2nd Chakra and Tantric Sexuality

 So why am I talking about this?

 Because the biographies of some of the female teachers within these lineages, and some other completely unrelated traditions (like some pagan texts, the Carlos Castenada books, and the books of female ‘sorceresses’ within his group), elude to another possibility within this kind of sexual practice.
 They discuss the womb – or really, the 2nd chakra, NOT the associated physical organ – as a doorway into creation itself.
 It is in a way the ultimate vortex, a doorway directly into the creating aspect of the universe/God/Goddess/the tao/nirvana/whatever-name-you-want-to-use.
 And both partners can walk through this doorway – the doorway of the woman’s 2nd chakra – during sexual union.

 This aspect of the 2nd chakra in women – as the ultimate vortex into creation itself – is the background I wanted to provide for the rest of this series, and the only reason I wanted to cover Tantric sexuality at all.
 I went through all this to support the idea that women’s 2nd chakras are fundamentally different from men’s.
-(Other contemporary women writing about chakras have said this also – Cyndi Dale mentioned that she believes the 2nd chakra is the true seat of women’s kundalini, rather than the 1st chakra, which is the traditional teaching.)
+This is mentioned in other teachings as well – many kundalini traditions teach that in women, the ‘seat’ of the kundalini is the second, rather than the first, chakra.
 So this is the technical case for why, if you are a woman, you should view your 2nd chakra, and an understanding of it, as particularly important.